 If you wish to set the discount as a percentage of the order total, enter the percentage value here, without the % sign.
 For example, enter 20 for a 20% discount.
 Shipping and handling charges are excluded from the calculation (same as above).
-In ProductCart v3.5 and above you can specify whether a percentage discount should turn into a flat discount above a certain discount amount.
+You can specify whether a percentage discount should turn into a flat discount above a certain discount amount.
 This allows you to limit at the top the size of the discount provided to the customer.

 - Free Shipping

 You can give your customers free shipping on an order by creating a coupon that is associated with one or more shipping services.
 A list of all available shipping services is shown.
 Select the shipping services that you want to offer at no cost from the corresponding drop-down menu.
 If you don’t see the shipping service that you would like to set as free, review your store’s shipping settings, then return to this page.
 If you want to offer more than one shipping service at no cost, press the CTRL key on your keyboard as you make the selections.